 But how can you create your UVP?

 Look at the list above and write down one point for each.
-Think what you want to be known for, what you offer to your patients, and what makes you unique.
+Think of what you want to be known for, what you offer to your patients, and what makes you unique.
 You will be surprised at what you come up with and the amount.

-Now, think how these things would make someone want to visit your practice.
+Now, think of how these things would make someone want to visit your practice.
 When it comes down to it, what from your list really would attract a new patient?

 Take a few minutes to research what your competition does and look for ways to make sure you are unique, e.g. could you have longer opening hours, offer a bigger discount, or more specialist services – anything that makes you different and will convince someone to come and see YOU.